Installation¶

 Spack can also install the latest development version from git using:

-spack install votca-csg@develop
+spack install votca@master

 Docker¶